TheGnarCo/venture/README.md

 of the database at all.
 It operates at a higher level of abstraction; our original goal here was a reliable database log of a complex application, so it's not surprising it didn't quite line up.
-I also prefer declarative interfaces to things having to imperatively `fail!` a context, and to not have to draw a categorical distinction between simple (`Interactor`) and complex (`Organizer`) actions, but those last two are pretty subjective.
+I also prefer not having to imperatively do things like `fail!` a context, and to not have to draw a categorical distinction between simple (`Interactor`) and complex (`Organizer`) actions, but those last two are pretty subjective.